Holidays Act FAQs

 When will I be paid?

-Entitlements for affected employees, including current and former employees, will be made on a monthly basis (on the last Friday of each month).
+Entitlements for affected employees, including current and former employees, will be made on a monthly basis.

 What documents do I need to make a claim?